maxkernchen/RedditCommentStream/README.md

     These submissions cards contain a link to start streaming them directly.

-  * Ability to stream multiple posts concurrently in seperate browser tabs.
+  * Ability to stream multiple posts concurrently in separate browser tabs.